mendix/docs/content/en/docs/appstore/modules/business-events.md

 1. Can I undo a Publish Event action in case my microflow fails?

-Yes, if you do a rollback in an error handler, the business event will not be sent to other applications.
-(See outbox pattern.)
+Yes.
+If you do a rollback in an error handler, the business event will not be sent to other applications.

 2. Can I publish my own events from other software directly to a Kafka topic?